shaggysa/lib_sudoku/README.md

 Note: If you want to try out the speedtest function on the large (9 million puzzle dataset), you can download it at https://www.kaggle.com/datasets/rohanrao/sudoku.

-Just make sure to move the extracted file into your working directory and to adjust the PuzzleReader class parameters to be (sudoku.csv, False)
+Just make sure to move the extracted file into your working directory and to adjust the PuzzleReader class parameters to be ("sudoku.csv", False)